British Rail Class 230: Transport for Wales

 Transport for Wales Rail was expected to operate five units on the Borderlands Line from May 2022.

 Testing of the TfW units began in spring 2020 on the Kidderminster Line.

 TfW sets have a restyled front end and retain the previous door spacing, except for the removal of one door on each side of one of the driving cars for the fitting of a universal accessible toilet, replaced by a blank panel on the toilet side and a window on the other.

-Entry into service has been delayed by a number of technical issues with the fleet and was further complicated by Vivarail's going into administration on 1 December 2022.
+Entry into service was delayed by a number of technical issues with the fleet and was then further complicated by Vivarail's going into administration on 1 December 2022.